NVE (NASDAQ:NVEC) Posts Quarterly Earnings Results

-NVE (NASDAQ:NVEC – Get Free Report) announced its quarterly earnings results on Wednesday.
-The semiconductor company reported $0.79 earnings per share (EPS) for the quarter, Zacks reports.
-The company had revenue of $7.08 million during the quarter.
-NVE had a net margin of 57.46% and a return on equity of 25.73%.
+NVE (NASDAQ:NVEC – Get Free Report) posted its quarterly earnings data on Wednesday.
+The semiconductor company reported $0.79 EPS for the quarter, Zacks reports.
+NVE had a net margin of 57.46% and a return on equity of 25.83%.
+The business had revenue of $7.08 million during the quarter.

 NVE Price Performance

-The company also recently announced a quarterly dividend, which will be paid on Friday, May 31st.
-Stockholders of record on Monday, May 13th will be issued a $1.00 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 31st.
+Stockholders of record on Monday, May 13th will be given a dividend of $1.00 per share.
+This represents a $4.00 dividend on an annualized basis and a dividend yield of 5.49%.
 The ex-dividend date is Friday, May 10th.
-This represents a $4.00 dividend on an annualized basis and a dividend yield of 4.98%.
-NVE’s payout ratio is 112.68%.
+NVE’s dividend payout ratio is currently 112.68%.

 NVE Corporation develops and sells devices that use spintronics, a nanotechnology that relies on electron spin to acquire, store, and transmit information in the United States and internationally.
 The company manufactures spintronic products, including sensors and couplers for use in acquiring and transmitting data.